igor-morawski/tennis-SR/README.md

 * Tesseract tutorial: https://nanonets.com/blog/ocr-with-tesseract/#ocrwithpytesseractandopencv

 ## Assumptions, limitations and future work considerations.
-Assumptions:
+Assumptions and Limitations:
 * One scoreboard in one frame.
 * Names, initals and surnames first, followed by numerical scores.
 * The longest substring is surname.
 * `>` is the only indicator that can be extracted.

-Limitations:

 Future work direction:
-* Serving indicator --> string processing (rigid) or a simple classification network (data and overfitting)?
+* Selection of a more efficient architecture
+* Error analysis
+* Pre-processing for OCR
-*
+* Performance benchmarking (memory, FPS)